 "Did you see anything else?
 Touch anything else?"

 "I burned that hole in the dead bot's finger to see if it'd react.
 I touched its shoulder.
 I called Megatron, the little cat showed up, then Optimus was shouting."
 Scorponok shot a contemptuous glance down the hole.
 "No Predacon did it, anyway.
 We don't hide bodies."
 He left.

 Dinobot found a flashlight and crouched down by the hole in the deck plates.
 The technician had touched on the aspect of the act that most confused Dinobot.
-When a Predacon kills, he wants others to know about it.
-He must tell, he must let everyone know that he was better than his enemy or else there's no point.
+When a Predacon kills, they want others to know about it.
+They must tell, they must let everyone know that they were better than their enemy or else there's no point.
 Is it that the body wasn't supposed to be discovered immediately?
 Was Crossbolt supposed to simply vanish?
 Is there someone back on Cybertron gloating that no one will ever find the body?
 Is it merely that the killer couldn't sneak a dead body off the ship?

 The light hit a patch of the floor of the crawlspace wrong and Dinobot found himself looking at a scuff mark.
 So what?
 The body was tied in place but not absolutely secure.
 The ship has been thrown around enough that ...
 No, these extend beyond the range of movement.
 There's a trail.

-He swung down into the hole.
+He climbed down into the hole.
 In his robot body, Dinobot would have never been able to navigate the crawlspace.
 Now, despite the pipes and cables, it wasn't even a tight fit.

 A mouse ran over his hand.
 He grabbed at it but it scurried away into the darkness.

 Dinobot followed the drag marks for several metres.
 Then there was a curved, sloping wall in front of him and before Dinobot could think what that meant, a force net materialised around him like a cage.
 "Intruder alert.
 Identify yourself."